dinphil/code-weekend/past/spring15/Markdown/Code Weekend.md

 You can download the [HTML](assets/files/sample.html) and [CSS](assets/files/main.css) files we looked at here by following these links.

-A great way to play around with CSS styles is to right-click on this page in Chrome, Firefox or Safari ([Here's why you should avoid Internet Explorer](http://www.howtogeek.com/howto/32372/htg-explains-why-do-so-many-geeks-hate-internet-explorer/)), choose Inspect Element, and try changing the CSS styles on the right hand side of the Developer Tools window after selecting the HTML element you want to edit.
+A great way to play around with CSS styles is to right-click on this page in Chrome of Firefox, Inspect Element, and try changing the CSS styles on the right hand side of the Developer Tools window after selecting the HTML element you want to edit.

 ![Chrome dev tools](https://developer.chrome.com/devtools/docs/css-preprocessors-files/sass-debugging.png)